FactorySimPy/FactorySimPy/docs/basic_components.md

 ### Conveyor
 <hr style="height:2px;border:none;color:blue; background-color:grey;" />

 Conveyor connects two nodes and moves items from one end to the other.
-The API documentation of [Conveyor](conveyor.md) There are two variants of conveyor available:
+The API documentation can be found in [Conveyor](conveyor.md)
+There are two variants of conveyor available: